AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-precommit.md

 Some formatters that we recommend are [`ruff-format`](https://docs.astral.sh/ruff/formatter/) for Python and [the `style-files` hook from the pre-commit package](https://lorenzwalthert.github.io/precommit/articles/available-hooks.html#style-files) for R.

 You can add these hooks by adding the following code to your `.pre-commit-local.yaml` file in the `repos:` section:
-(Note that newer versions of hooks these may be available, so you may wish to bump the `rev` fields.)

 ```yaml
   # ruff formatter for Python